-If the experimental agent (A) is added to an established regimen (B), superiority of AB vs. B should be demonstrated and benefit-risk should be shown to be favourable.
+If the experimental agent (A) is added to an established regimen (B), superiority of AB vs. B should be demonstrated, and benefit-risk should be shown to be favourable.
 A discussion is expected based on available data as regards dose intensity of B and benefit risk.
-Traditionally, this type of studies does not include an A alone third arm, but this should be justified based on available exploratory study data.
+Traditionally, this type of study does not include an A alone third arm, adequate justification and/or data are expected depending on the trial design.